SunCoastConnection/TheRealLibreEHR/README.md

 # License

-LibreHealth EHR is primarily licensed under Mozilla Public License Version 2.
+Libre EHR is primarily licensed under Mozilla Public License Version 2.
 The code inherited from OpenEMR is licensed under GPL 2 or higher.
 This project is a part of the [Software Freedom Conservancy](http://sfconservancy.org) family.

 ***Thank you for your support!***